SamSamhuns/ml_gan_human_face_synthesis/README.md

 10. On your local machine, go to `http://localhost:8000` and enter token from server.
 11. `!conda list` # From inside the jupyter notebook test modules

-## Conda environment
+### Conda environment package save and load

-Note: To export current conda env
+To export current conda env

 `$ conda-env  export -n your_env_name > your_env_name.yml`